casper-network/casper-node/client/examples/ffi/README.md

 Refer to `<project_root>/client/headers/casper_client.h` as well as the examples in the `src` directory for more information about specific functions and their arguments.

-## Error handling

-Error handling: TODO with enumeration of error types!!!!

 ## Cleanup